nhsx/skunkworks-bed-allocation/fake_data_generation/README.md

                         [int] Number of records to generate.
 Default is 100.
   --filename FILENAME, -fn FILENAME
                         [str] The name of the csv file saved at the end (do not add.csv).
-The default name is set to "forecast_fake_data".
-This will generate a file called "forecast_fake_data.csv" .
+The default name is set to "historic_admissions".
+This will generate a file called "historic_admissions.csv" .
   --seed SEED, -s SEED  [int] If specified will ensure result is reproducible.
 Default is set to None so
                         will generate a different result each time.
 ```